-The UK FCO has now updated which countries are allowed to be visited with no quarantine requirements on your return to the UK.
-If your flight has been cancelled please let us know and we will check what options are available to you.
+The UK FCDO is constantly reviewing countries that are allowed to be visited with no quarantine requirements on your return to the UK.
+If your flight is cancelled due to Government travel restrictions, please let us know and we will check what deferment options are available to you.
 We continue to look at bookings on a case by case basis and in date order.

 In the meantime please find below some FAQ's which might help you:

 If on your departure date, there is a compulsory quarantine from the UK FCO the vast majority of the fleets we work with will allow deferment to later in 2020 or 2021.
 As the fleets are not cancelling and can provide the charter as booked, they are not permitting refunds, but are opening up their terms and conditions and would allow deferments.
 We are monitoring the situation across all our destinations through all available channels.
 If you decide to defer to a more expensive season or larger yacht then you would be liable for the increase in price.
 Deferment is always subject to availability.

 Now travel is possible to some destinations in Europe and the fleets can honour the bookings, they are only offering deferment if travel restrictions are put in place by governments.
 They are expecting all balances to be settled for the dates booked.
 We do work with a wide range of fleets and airlines and we have to follow their terms and conditions.

 Nautilus Yachting has always been proud to offer excellent customer care.
 As agents we work closely with our fleets to be able to offer the best options to you the client.
 This will vary from booking to booking and depends on your departure date, fleet supplier and circumstances.

 If your flight is booked through us and is cancelled or changed we will get in touch.
 If you have booked your own flights and they are cancelled please get in touch as alternative flights could be available.